OnTitansShoulder/ontitansshoulder.github.io/docs/Foundamental/Data_Structures_and_Algos.md

 Trie is great for use with **DFS** for solving complex problems.
 Be sure to know how to implement a Trie.

+Signs for using a Trie:

+- quick lookup if some word with certain prefix exists
+- look for words in matrix of letters

 ???
 Note "Trie"
     Use as a helper class.